frutik/example-image-search/README.md

 # example-image-search

 Lets try to build (imaginary) images search for the similar images.
-By writing a simple prototype step by step.
+By writing a simple prototype step by step (every commit matters).

 With blackjack, devops and CI.